taowei19/start/README.md

 # start
 My name is Tao.

-I am a student in University of Michigan, major in Math and Computer Science.
+I am a student in the University of Michigan, majoring in Math and Computer Science.

+I have passion in coding and am willing to learn more about coding!

-I am looking for intership in CS.
+I am looking for internships in CS.
 Welcome to contact me!

 taowe@umich.edu